romanchaa997/Audityzer/IMPLEMENTATION-SUMMARY.md

 ## Conclusion

-These enhancements significantly improve the Web3 Security Test Kit's capabilities for detecting vulnerabilities in Web3 applications, with a focus on wallet security, Layer 2 bridge vulnerabilities, comprehensive visualization, and bounty platform integration.
+These enhancements significantly improve the Audityzer's capabilities for detecting vulnerabilities in Web3 applications, with a focus on wallet security, Layer 2 bridge vulnerabilities, comprehensive visualization, and bounty platform integration.
 The implementation follows best practices for security testing and provides detailed reporting for security teams.

 # Implementation Summary - Enhanced Visualization for Account Abstraction Testing